evan10003/a3/README.txt

 dim_reduc_xxx files implement PCA, ICA, Random Projections, and Recursive Feature Elimination on a dataset and right now collect and print some things to get a sense of sklearn's attributes for a given class, often varying the number of components to be selected (from 1 up to the original number of features).

+nn.py implements a simple neural net with one hidden layer after transforming the data via various clustering and feature transformation methods.

 Eventually various combinations of clustering and dimensional reduction/feature transformation will be used to transform the datasets before applying a NN.

 data.py has methods that gather and preprocess the data for the tennis (win/loss) and titanic (survival) datasets.
 For the tennis data in particular, many columns are dropped for various reasons.